cid-chen/react-mvvm-component/README.md

 ## MVVM component is still a React function component !

-MVVM component is not intended to replace existing tools, but rather to extend or **enhance their functionality** with a complementary architectural pattern that may be more suitable in certain scenarios.
+MVVM component is not intended to replace existing tools, but rather to **extend their functionality** with a complementary architectural pattern that may be more suitable in certain scenarios.

 Therefore, the MVVM component is **still a function component, so you can use it directly in your existing project**.